rgarcia-herrera/harmonica-diagram/README.md

 Well, it seems the arabic in D matches best, duh.

-This is the diagram, notes in the arabic scale in parentheses.
+This is the diagram for the D arabic scale on a harmonic minor D harmonica, notes in the scale shown in parentheses.

 <img src="arabic_D4_Dhm_harp.png">